 Optimizing molecular geometries is a hard problem mathematically, so it's almost always a good idea to check that optimization actually succeeded by running a subsequent frequency calculation.
 In general, ground state should be free from imaginary frequencies (i.e. those with negative values); very small imaginary frequencies can sometimes be hard to eliminate, so it may be prudent to rerun the geometry optimization with higher precision.
 (This is an eternally debated point: see this discussion for some different perspectives.)

-Rowan supports freezing bonds, angles, and dihedral angles in geometry optimizations.
+Rowan supports freezing bonds, angles, dihedral angles, and atom Cartesian coordinates in geometry optimizations.
 Constraints can be specified by tuning optimization settings in the Python API, or by clicking "Freeze New Coordinate" in the web interface.
 (Scans can only be run through the web interface.)

 Any number of coordinates can be added, although in practice adding more than a handful tends to destabilize the optimization.